 The cosmetics and personal care industry places a major emphasis on proactive self-regulatory initiatives, in particular within the areas of advertising and sustainable development.

-A strong legal framework, including both horizontal laws and elements of the Cosmetics Regulation, are in place in the EU to prevent misleading advertising.
+A strong legal framework, including both horizontal laws and the European Cosmetics Regulation as well as the Common Criteria Regulation, is in place in the EU to prevent misleading advertising.

-For further details, view the charter on responsible advertising and marketing communication in full in the Guiding Principles on Responsible Advertising and Marketing Communication.
+For further details on the Charter and Guiding Principles on Responsible Advertising and Marketing Communications, please click here.

 Audit on industry self-regulation compliance